blairconrad/dicognito/README.md

 * Replace FillerOrderNumberImagingServiceRequest with anonymized values
 * Replace FillerOrderNumberImagingServiceRequestRetired with anonymized values
 * Replace FillerOrderNumberProcedure with anonymized values
-* Replace InstitutionAddress with anonymized values
+* Replace InstitutionAddress with anonymized values (only if replacing matching InstitutionName element)
 * Replace InstitutionName with anonymized values
-* Replace InstitutionalDepartmentName with anonymized values
+* Replace InstitutionalDepartmentName with "RADIOLOGY"
 * Replace IssuerOfPatientID with "DICOGNITO"
 * Replace OtherPatientIDs with anonymized values
 * Replace PatientAddress with anonymized values